 This recipe uses less oil than many granola recipe, for a lighter breakfast.
 Plus, hemp seeds add extra protein to this already nutritious cereal.
 Serve with cold non-dairy milk of choice.
 Contributed by Dreena Burton, from Eat, Drink & Be Vegan.* more→

-Make a large batch of this cereal and store it in your pantry.
-This way you always have it on hand when a craving for sweet cereal strikes.
+Make a large batch of this muesli cereal to have on hand in your pantry.
+It’s filled with good-for-you foods to start your day — oats, raisins, nuts, and seeds.
 Recipe from Raw Food Made Easy for 1 or 2 People* by Jennifer Cornbleet. more→

 Homemade almond milk is more nutritious than boxed nondairy milks, yet it takes only minutes to make.
 Recipe from Raw Food Made Easy for 1 or 2 People* ©2012 by Jennifer Cornbleet.
 Reprinted by permission of The Book Publishing Company.

 Provide your body with plenty of energy to make it through a hectic day with this savory mixture of tempeh, onions, carrots, and the green cousins broccoli and kale.
 Serve it with slices of fresh fruit or whole grain toast.
 Recipe from Vegan Bites: Recipes for Singles* by Beverly LynnBennett. more→

 This fresh fruit treat is as pretty to look at as it is delicious to eat.
 It’s made with generous layers of fresh fruit and berries, granola, and soy yogurt flavored with bananas.
 It’s presented in a similar fashion to an ice cream sundae.
 Breakfast treat or dessert, you choose.
 Recipe from Vegan Bites: Recipes for Singles* by Beverly Lynn Bennett. more→